 - 4. Because of uniqueness of each case, information gathered or applicable to another property or properties cannot be used.
 No duplication was found to exist. - 5.
 A number of fee inspectors and appraisers operate as small businesses.
 However, due to the very limited amount of time involved in the information collection, the impact on small business is deemed minimal. - 6.
 In the past, HUD staff performed all inspections and obtained the assurance of completion necessary for insurance endorsement.
 More recently, fee inspectors and appraisers selected by lenders perform these services.
 There are approximately 1,200 fee inspectors and 55,000 appraisers participating in FHA's programs.
 No financial relationship exists between these individuals and HUD.
 The mortgagees make payments for services rendered.
 Inspections are performed only once for each HUD insured mortgage.
 If this collection was conducted any less frequent than it currently is it would cause a deficiency in the process that HUD utilizes for property inspection and buyer assurance. - 7.
 No special circumstances are noted that would cause an information collection to be conducted in an unusual manner that would require respondents to prepare and submit a written response in less than 30 days after receipt of the information obtained on the forms.
 Both forms are directly related to the processing of mortgages for homes that require FHA mortgage insurance.
 Therefore, both fee inspectors and mortgage lenders are very likely to complete the forms within 30 days to minimize any delay in processing. - 8.
-The agency notice soliciting comments on the information collection was published in the Federal Register on September 30, 2010, (Volume 75, Number 189, Page 60475).
-There were no comments.
-The agency spoke with three of the four Home Ownership Center to ascertain how often certain sections or selections on the form were used.
-As a result of the responses, the agency has modified the form to streamline the potential responses to those that are used most frequently and eliminating the responses that are never used.
-The streamlining of the form does not change the burden hours in either direction.
-The program office queried the data warehouse to determine the number of loans that would be required to submit this form and counted 5,668 properties with repair escrows in the past 12 months. - 9.
-No financial relationships exist between the private inspectors serving on fee panels who prepare the HUD-90251s and HUD.
-The mortgagees make payments for services rendered. - 10.
-No assurance of confidentiality is provided to respondents. - 11.
-This information collection does not contain any questions of a sensitive nature or other matters that are commonly deemed private.
+The agency notice soliciting comments on the information collection was published in the Federal Register on Thursday, January 9, 2014 (Volume 79, Number 6, Page 1653).
+No Comments.

+The program office queried the data warehouse to determine the number of loans that would be required to submit this form and counted 13,832 properties with repair escrows in the past 12 months.